Substance Abuse Resources in Groveport Drug Rehab, Alcohol Rehab & Detox

 648 Main St. Groveport, OH 43125

 SMART Recovery MeetingsRather than a 12-step program, SMART Recovery uses cognitive-behavioral therapy approaches in an ongoing process to help recovering alcohol or drug addicts understand their emotional and environmental factors that have contributed to their addiction, and then to understand ways of dealing with these problems in new ways that leave the addictions behind.
 SMART means Self-Management and Recovery Training.
 Rather than a spiritual component such as that of AA or NA, it asks attendees to consider the benefits versus costs of using drugs or alcohol and then to find new skills to help give up drugs or alcohol when they choose.
 It has more than 600 groups in the United States and has a youth program and a Family & Friends program.
 While there are no SMART Recovery meetings in Groveport, one is nearby in Columbus, near Whitehall.

 - Chalmers P. Wylie VA

-Recovering alcoholics, addicts, and their families may also find online meetings that meet their needs if time or distance prevent them from attending in person.
+Recovering patients and their families may also find online meetings that meet their needs if time or distance prevent them from attending in person.
 Once you’ve decided to give up alcohol and drugs, the first step may be the hardest, but it can be a life-changing one.
-Addiction is not a choice, it is an illness, and a multifaceted approach of medicine, therapy and support at a drug and alcohol rehab center in Groveport, OH can bring success.
+Addiction is not a choice, it is an illness, and a multifaceted approach of medicine, therapy and support at a drug and alcohol rehab center can bring success.
 If you’re ready to start the journey toward sobriety, you don’t have to go it alone.